laraform/laraform/README.md

 ## License

 Laraform Community Edition comes with an MIT license so you are free to use this library in your projects.
-For the full version check out the licesne at [our website](https://laraform.io/pricing).
+For the full version check out the license at [our website](https://laraform.io/pricing).